sominshah/data-structures-generic-library-c/README.md

 ---

-## 🚫 License
+## 📜 License

-This library is open-source and free to use under the MIT License.
+This library is released under the **MIT License**.

 ---

 ## 🙌 Contributions Welcome

-Feel free to fork, extend, and improve the library.
-Upcoming modules include:
+Feel free to fork, improve, and extend the library.

-* SinglyList Iterators
-* Queue
-* Min Heap
-* Max Heap
+Upcoming modules:

-* Tree
+* AVL Tree
+* Common Algorithms

-PRs and suggestions are always welcome!
+Pull requests and suggestions are always welcome!